Abbey of Saint Bertin

 The Abbey of Saint Bertin was a Benedictine monastic abbey in Saint-Omer, France.
 The buildings are now in ruins, which are open to the public.
 It was initially dedicated to Saint Peter but was rededicated to its second abbot, Saint Bertin.
 The abbey is known for its Latin cartulary (Chartularium Sithiense) whose first part is attributed to Folcwin.

 The abbey was founded on the banks of the Aa in the 7th century by Bishop Audomar of Thérouanne, who is now better known as Saint Omer.
 He sent the monks Bertin, Momelin, and Ebertram from Sithiu (now St-Omer) to proselytize among the pagans in the region.
 The abbey soon became one of the most influential monasteries in northern Europe and ranked in importance with Elnon (now St-Amand Abbey) and St. Vaast.
 Its library included the codex of the Leiden Aratea, from which two copies were made.
 The Annals of St Bertin are an important source of the history of 9th-century France.

 Already in the 9th century, the abbey had a priory in Poperinge.
 A Romanesque church was constructed in the mid-11th century.
 It was 25 m high with a 48 m tower.
 It included a large 14th-century semi-circular sanctuary with five side-chapels.
 It served as a model for the church, whose construction was not completed until the beginning of the 16th century.

 By the eleventh century it was one of the most important abbeys in the area, and represented the Flemish dynasty.
 Its importance rested in no small part on having the body of Silvin of Auchy, whose body had been stolen by Arnulf I and moved to Saint-Bertin; he, along with the saints Folcwin, Bertin, and Winnoc were essential to the foundational identity of the abbey.
 The abbey was also closely associated with the abbey of Saint-Silvain in Auchy, and had strict control over the election of that abbey's abbot.
-The reference to the theft of Silvin's body was whitewashed: a twelfth-century copy of Folcwin's Gesta abbatum Sancti Bertini, "Deeds of the Abbots of Saint-Bertin", makes no mention of it.
+The reference to the theft of Silvin's body was whitewashed: a twelfth-century copy of Folcuin's Gesta abbatum Sancti Bertini, "Deeds of the Abbots of Saint-Bertin", makes no mention of it.

 Reconstitution de l'extérieur du retable de Saint-Bertin.

 Reconstitution de l'intérieur du retable de Saint-Bertin.